wp-plugins/ultimate-bar/readme.txt

 Responsive , zero coding skills required, fulfill your needs.

 <strong>Features : </strong>
-* Simple and Elegant design
+* Simple and Elegant design.
-* Shortcode supported
+* Shortcode supported.
-* You can add ads
+* You can add ads.
-* Can be used as subscribe form
+* Can be used as subscribe form.
-* You can embed videos pictures documents and alot more
+* You can embed videos pictures documents and alot more.